 Originally from the UK, I emigrated with my family to New Zealand in 2002 and I am now a New Zealand Citizen.
 I joined Westlake from Epsom Girls in 2005.
-I have nearly 30 years teaching experience both here and in the UK and in a variety of different schools.
+I have more than 30 years teaching experience both here and in the UK and in a variety of different schools.
 I am currently Teacher in Charge of Design and Visual Communication and of Hard Materials Technology.

 This is my second term on the Board of Trustees, having been re-elected by the staff to be their representative.
 I have seen many changes in my time at Westlake, not only in the development of the buildings and facilities but in the growth of the school to become one of the top state schools in New Zealand.
 I am a strong believer in equal opportunities for all students.
 I am very proud to be part of this great school and hope to contribute what I can to see it and our students progress further.